-A few words with our co-CEO Elliot Brook.
+A few words with our co-founder Elliot Brook.

 I think I speak for the entire team when I say we believe that we’re only at the start of this journey and only now with some perspective and experience behind us, do we have the luxury of being able to revisit the foundations on which our business has been built.